 We may keep a waitlist if we have more qualified applicants than we can admit.
-The waitlist will be dissolved by April 30 (candidates will be admitted or denied).
+Waitlisted applicants will be admitted or denied by April 15.

 If I'm denied admission, will you tell me why and what I can do to improve my chances next year?

 Sorry, no.The evaluations and deliberations of the admissions committee are confidential.